xxie95/portfolio/README.md

 # [Project 1: Mass Shootings in America: A Visual Approach](https://public.tableau.com/app/profile/xiaomin.xie/viz/MassShootingsinAmericaAnalysis/MassShootingsinAmerica)
 * Tableau Visualization.
-* Analyzed the locations, motives, and targeted victims of US mass shootings from 1966 to April 2016 with the Stanford MSA dataset.
+* Analyzed locations, motives, and targeted victims of US mass shootings from 1966 to April 2016 with the Stanford MSA dataset.